cavaunpeu/willwolf.io-source/content/machine-learning/gaussian-algebra-to-gaussian-processes-part-1.md

 **Thus far, we've elucidated the following ideas:**

-- A Gaussian process (GP) defines a distribution over functions (i.e. function evaluations). √
+- A Gaussian process (GP) defines a distribution over functions (i.e. function evaluations) ✅
-- Marginalizing a Gaussian over a subset of its elements gives another Gaussian (just pluck out the pieces of interest). √
+- Marginalizing a Gaussian over a subset of its elements gives another Gaussian (just pluck out the pieces of interest) ✅
-- Conditioning a subset of the elements of a Gaussian on another subset gives another Gaussian (a simple algebraic formula). √
+- Conditioning a subset of the elements of a Gaussian on another subset gives another Gaussian (a simple algebraic formula) ✅
-- Posterior over functions (the linear map of the posterior over weights onto some matrix $A = \phi(X_{*})^T$) √
+- Posterior over functions (the linear map of the posterior over weights onto some matrix $A = \phi(X_{*})^T$) ✅
-- Covariances (the second thing we need in order to specify a multivariate Gaussian) √
+- Covariances (the second thing we need in order to specify a multivariate Gaussian) ✅

 **Conversely, we did not yet cover (directly):**

 - Kernels
 - Squared-exponentials
-- A Gaussian process is non-parametric, i.e. it has an infinite number of parameters (duh?).
+- "A Gaussian process is non-parametric, i.e. it has an infinite number of parameters"

 These will be the subject of the following post.

-Thanks for reading, and **don't let arcane pedagogy discourage you:** there's almost always a clearer explanation (or at least its attempt) at bay.
+Thanks for reading.

 ## Code
 The [repository](https://github.com/cavaunpeu/gaussian-processes) and [rendered notebook](https://nbviewer.jupyter.org/github/cavaunpeu/gaussian-processes/blob/master/gaussian-processes-part-1.ipynb) for this project can be found at their respective links.